sagargoswami2001/Simple-Web-Browser-Using-Python/README.md

 Warning:
 The Bookmark system has proven to only work on windows as the person who added it does not possess a linux/mac computer.
-Users of these operating systems use the "Browser_NB.py" file instead of “Web_Browser.py”.
+Users of these operating systems should simply download the “Browser_NB.py” file

 The recommended installation procedure is to copy the "Python Browser" folder to anywhere though the documents folder is recommended.
 Then open the folder, right click on “Web_Browser.py” and click “Create Shortcut”.
 This should create a shortcut file in the directory, simply move this shortcut to your desktop and everything should be set up.